-- Assessing pupils against their targets allows teachers to track and measure the progress they are making. - Pupil progress meetings are held at least three times over the course of an academic year with class teachers and members of the Senior Leadership Team.
-During the meetings, individual and class targets are set. - During the pupil progress meetings, children who are not on track to meet their end-of-year targets are identified and strategies and interventions are discussed that might help and accelerate a child's progress to get them back on track. - Where appropriate, children are involved in discussions about their targets and to gain a better understanding of their preferred method of learning. - For some children, targets may not be academic but could be linked to addressing improvements in behaviour, social interaction and communication skills.
+Assessing pupils against their targets allows teachers to track and measure the progress they are making.

+- Pupil progress meetings are held at least three times over the course of an academic year with class teachers and members of the Senior Leadership Team.
+During the meetings, individual and class targets are reviewed and set. - During pupil progress meetings, children who are not on track to meet their end-of-year targets are identified and strategies and interventions are discussed and planned that might help to accelerate a child's progress to get narrow the gaps in their learning. - Where appropriate, children are involved in discussions about their targets to build a more comprehensive understanding of their preferred method of learning. - For some children, targets will not be academic but could be linked to addressing development in behaviour, social interaction and communication skills.